p-argento/uni/PDM/_PDM.md

+Project Design and Management by Chiarello
-Tim brown - Design Thinking
+Based on "Tim brown - Design Thinking"

+Interesting stuff in
 [[Prompt Engineering]]
 [[Market Failure]]